-- A candidate shall, before commencing the investigation to be described in the project, secure the approval of the Head of the Department of Accountancy and Finance for the topic, the supervisor(s) and the proposed course of the investigation.
+- A candidate shall, before commencing the investigation to be described in the applied or research project, secure the approval of the Programme Co-ordinator concerned for the proposed course of the investigation.

 Duration of the Programme

-A candidate must normally complete the requirements for the programme in 12 months of full-time study, and a part-time candidate within four years of commencing the Programme.
+- A candidate must normally complete the requirements for the programme in 12 months of full-time study, and a part-time candidate within four years of commencing the Programme.

 Examination of the Research or Applied Project

-- The report shall normally be assessed by two examiners internal to the University of Otago.
+- The project manuscript shall normally be reviewed by two examiners, to be determined by the Programme Co-ordinator.

-- Each examiner shall supply a written report and recommend a mark or grade on the basis of the report as submitted, and an overall result.
+- Each examiner shall supply a written report and recommend a mark and grade on the basis of the final manuscript as submitted.